 – New York Times article, May 21, 1975.

-The Times wasn’t the only major media outlet in the 1970s that ran stories touting the dawn of a new Ice Age, providing those skeptics who dismiss global warming today with proof that sometimes, the scientific consensus can be wrong.
+OK, technically this prediction is true.
+Sooner or later, we will have another Ice Age.
+But it's not happening as quickly as the mainstream media predicted in the 1970s.
+The New York Times wasn’t the only major media outlet in that era that ran stories touting the dawn of a new Ice Age, providing those skeptics who dismiss global warming today with proof that sometimes, the scientific consensus can be wrong.
 Will today’s forecasts of global warming seem as ridiculous 40 years from now?

 1. “There is practically no chance communications space satellites will be used to provide better telephone, telegraph, television, or radio service inside the United States.”